etpalmer63/WhatsUpDoc/README.md

 ## Books I'm Reading

 * Docs Like Code, by Anne Gentle
+  * Note: I started by skipping directly to the Tutorial section.
 * Thinking in Systems: A Primer, by Donella H. Meadows
   * For a perspective on challenges and solutions for current scientific software documentation.